deltafi/deltafi/deltafi-docs/docs/getting-started/quick-start.md

 - [Plugin Developer's Guide](/getting-started/for-plugin-developers) - Building custom actions
 - [Core Developer's Guide](/getting-started/for-core-developers) - Contributing to DeltaFi

+For customizing your installation (environment variables, configuration overrides, etc.), see [Site Configuration](/operating/site-configuration).

 To use the command line interface, open a new shell or source your rc file:

 ```bash